MedPath

 Non-small cell lung cancer

-In one main study of 713 patients with locally advanced NSCLC, patients given Imfinzi lived on average for around 17 months without their disease getting worse, compared with 6 months for those given placebo (a dummy treatment).
+In one main study involving 713 patients with locally advanced NSCLC, patients given Imfinzi lived on average for around 17 months without their disease getting worse, compared with 6 months for those given placebo (a dummy treatment).
 Preliminary results also indicated that patients given Imfinzi lived longer overall compared with patients on placebo.

 Small cell lung cancer